OpenRock/OpenAM/openam-agents/jee-agents/jee-agents-distribution/jee-agents-distribution-websphere-v61/src/main/assembly/sampleapp/readme.txt

    Optionally, you can try out the fetch mode features that allow the agent to fetch some values and make them available to your application.
-For example, you can fetch user profile values(like email or full name) from the user data store of your opensso setup and make them available to your application code (through cookies, headers, or request attributes) for application customization.
+For example, you can fetch user profile values(like email or full name) from the user data store of your OpenAM setup and make them available to your application code (through cookies, headers, or request attributes) for application customization.
 See the Policy Agent 3.0 for details about the fetching attributes for details on using this feature.
 If you change the agent's